Last Updated on August 18, 2023

 With more than 30 galleries in town, you find art all over Asheville, NC.
 In addition, there’s an amazing amount of street art, both wall murals and sculptures, across the city.

 At the Asheville Art Museum in the center of the city you’ll find an interesting collection of the cultural heritage and contemporary art of Western North Carolina.

 Amazingly, it is the most visited place on the entire 469-mile Blue Ridge Parkway.
 That’s the popular scenic parkway that meanders through western North Carolina and Virginia.

 I had expected the Center to be another one of those places selling locally produced woodcarvings, quilts and household knickknacks.
 But I found instead a showcase of many types of art including painting, embroidery, pottery and stained glass, some very good, some outstanding.
 It’s worth a visit.

 The Grandest Attraction in Asheville

 Asheville’s greatest attraction is the astonishing Biltmore Estate.
 An 8,000-acre property, it anchors the city to both the Smoky Mountains and the region’s cultural heritage.

-The former home of George Vanderbilt, the estate includes a 250-room French Renaissance chateau, now a National Historic Landmark, and the largest private residence in North America.
+The former home of George Vanderbilt, the estate includes a 250-room French Renaissance chateau, now a National Historic Landmark, and is the largest private residence in North America.
 It is so massive it took 1,000 workmen six years to complete.

 The place is way over-the-top by anyone’s standards.
 There’s a dining room capable of seating 67 guests with three huge fireplaces at one end and a pipe organ at the other.
 Its master bedroom resembles a museum more than a place to retire for the night.
 There’s another nine guest bedrooms; a bowling alley, walk-in refrigerators (a marvel at the time), stables, etc.

 Great Smoky Mountains National Park

 Not far from Asheville is the Great Smoky Mountains National Park, the most visited national park in all of America.
 It encompasses 815 square miles of unspoiled Appalachia in western North Carolina and eastern Tennessee and, like most national parks, is exceptionally beautiful.